saturnflyer/casting/README.md

 But if you attempt to use that `UnboundMethod` on an object that is not a `Person` you'll get an error about a type mismatch.

 Casting will bind an unbound method to a client object and execute the method as though it is defined on the client object.
 Any reference to `self` from the method block will refer to the client object.

+## Installation

+If you are using Bundler, add this line to your application's Gemfile:

+    gem 'casting'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install casting

 ## Contributing